shubham0204/FaceRecognition_With_FaceNet_Android/README.md

 1. Using `androidx.camera.core.ImageAnalysis`, we construct a `FrameAnalyser` class which processes the camera frames.
 Now, for a given frame, we first get the bounding box coordinates ( as a `Rect` ) of all the faces present in the frame.
 Crop the face from the frame using these boxes.
 2. Feed the cropped faces to the FaceNet model to generate embeddings for them.
-Using cosine similarity, calculate the similarity scores for all subjects ( which we stored earlier as `HashMap<String,FloatArray>` ).
-The one with highest similarity is determined.
+Using L2 norm, calculate the distances for all subjects ( which we stored earlier as `HashMap<String,FloatArray>` ).
+The one with the smallest distance is determined.
 The final output is then stored as a `Prediction` and passed to the `BoundingBoxOverlay` which draws boxes and text.